AnyChart/export-server/README.md

 ```
 $ brew install chromedriver
 ```
-Or you can download it from the [official site](https://sites.google.com/a/chromium.org/chromedriver/downloads) if you use Linux or Windows.
+If you use Linux or Windows, download it from the [official site](https://sites.google.com/a/chromium.org/chromedriver/downloads).

-Add the binary to the PATH.
+Add the binary to the [PATH](https://stackoverflow.com/a/14638025).

 To check if it is installed properly, use the next command:
 ```